 With the nursing world becoming less gendered too, it is now not obligatory to wear a dress.
 Many people find wearing trousers at work much more practical and comfortable, especially a role as active as a ward nurse.
 To further add to this, the materials themselves are now more specialised than ever.
 (We would know, we are the experts afterall!)
 The key is versatile material.
 The exceptional knowledge we have of fibre blending now means we can wash our uniforms at a much higher temperature meaning we kill any surface germs and control the spread of infection.
 We can also ensure that they have the right amount of stretch and durability to endure the fast paced environments and demanding actions of the role and still withstand a high temperature wash without reducing its lifespan.

-At Meltemi we have pioneered the modernisation of work wear over the past 30 years and we are exceptionally proud of it!
+At Meltemi we have pioneered the modernisation of healthcare staff uniforms over the past 30 years and we are exceptionally proud of it!

 Especially over the past year, we have seen how nursing uniforms and PPE have played an integral part in keeping our nation and our brave nurses safe.
 The development of the nurses uniform has meandered somewhat slowly until the late part of 20th century but, since then, our research and passions have propelled us into a new era where uniform isn't considered an item of clothing.
 It is equipment that you can't do your job sufficiently without.

 We are the experts and leaders in the field.
 If you have any queries about any of our garments please call one of our professionals on 01603 731330.
 Alternatively you can browse our selection online or email email@example.com for more info.